 Time To Pray

-So, in the same way that Aliza found her Messiah at this time 47 years ago, Orit and Marvin also both came to faith independently at Yom Kippur in the 1980s, as they had the opportunity to think about the meaning of atonement and sacrifice.
+So, in the same way that Aliza found her Messiah on the Day of Atonement many years ago, Orit and Marvin also both came to faith independently at Yom Kippur in the 1980s, as they had the opportunity to think about the meaning of atonement and sacrifice.
 Please pray in a concentrated way at this time, for many more Jewish people to come face to face with their God and his Messiah this Yom Kippur.

-Messianic believers across the whole of Israel have decided to gather together to pray and fast for their country from Monday through Wednesday.
+Messianic believers across the whole of Israel will also be fasting and praying for their people and their country throughout Yom Kippur.
 God tells us: